 Although car accidents are a common occurrence, there is a good chance you have never been involved in one yourself.
 Therefore, when you first experience a car accident, you should not panic.
 Instead, you should call 911 for medical and emergency assistance.
 If you feel injured or feel uncomfortable moving, sit tight and wait for emergency services personnel to assist you.
 Once on the scene, medical personnel will provide you with the proper treatment and determine whether your injuries are severe enough to require further treatment at a medical facility.

-During this time, you should also exchange insurance information with the other driver, file a report with a law enforcement officer, contact your insurance company about the accident, and contact an experienced car accident attorney regarding next steps.
+During this time, you should also exchange insurance information with the other driver, file a report with a law enforcement officer, contact your insurance company about the accident, and contact an experienced car accident attorney regarding the next steps.

 Should I apologize to the other driver, passengers, law enforcement, or my insurance carrier if I think I was at fault?

 NO. You should never utter the words “I’m sorry” or “I apologize” to anyone during or after a car accident.
 Doing so may be seen as an admission of guilt, which could hurt you during any subsequent legal proceedings arising from your car accident.
 The final arbiter of who is at fault in any Louisiana car accident case is the judge or jury tasked with determining fault in a court of law.
-Never admit to fault because you are not able to make that determination.
+Never admit to a fault because you are not able to make that determination.